Domiii/dbux/dbux-code/README.md

 ## Trace Details: Trace Executions

 * This lists the values of all executions of the currently selected trace's "piece of code".
-* Since this can be a lot of traces, we currently provide a few crude grouping methods.
+* Since this can be a lot of traces, we provide a few (currently still rather crude) grouping methods:
+   *
 * Dev note: Internally we use (i) the name `staticTrace` to represent a piece of code, and (ii) the name `trace` for each execution of said code; meaning that one `staticTrace` has 0 or more `traces`.
 Here, `Trace Executions` lists all `traces` of the same `staticTrace`.